Question and answers

 Castle Rigg Stone Circles

 Among the earliest British sites, the stones were raised in about 3000 BC during the Neolithic period.
-Our pipeline has been designed to ensure we are well away from such a precious part of our countries history
+Our pipeline was designed to ensure we did not impact on such a precious part of our countries history